Some artificial sweeteners may be linked to heart disease, study says

 Sept.
 7 (UPI) -- The potential health woes from artificial sweeteners -- already blamed by some researchers for diabetes, obesity and more -- have expanded to include a possible link between some sugar substitutes and heart disease, a large-scale study published Wednesday suggests.

-According to the study's findings which appeared in the British Medical Journal, no- or low-calorie food additives are not a healthy, safe alternative to sugar.
+According to the study's findings which appeared in the British Medical Journal and are being disputed by the International Sweeteners Association, no- or low-calorie food additives are not a healthy, safe alternative to sugar.

 In the study, researchers led by the French National Institute for Health and Medical Research found total artificial sweetener intake was associated with a greater risk of overall cardiovascular diseases.